duyfken/alternative-frontends/README.md

 - **Sourcetree**

    - Simplicity and power in a beautiful Git GUI.
 Sourcetree simplifies how you interact with your Git repositories so you can focus on coding.
-Visualize and manage your repositories through Sourcetree's simple Git GUI.
+Visualise and manage your repositories through Sourcetree's simple Git GUI.
    - [Official Website](https://www.sourcetreeapp.com/) | Repo (N/A)
    - [ ] Closed Source
    - [x] [Download for free](https://www.sourcetreeapp.com/)